Menu

 Recording Income

 When you do file you must ensure that you record all sources of income, worldwide, accurately and completely.
 Our tax system is based on self-reporting.
 Not paying your taxes is against the law, whether it is a result of never filing a return or filing an incomplete or inaccurate return.
-The consequences for deliberately avoiding taxes by either not fully reporting your income or falsely claiming expenses - or simply not filing a return as required - can be harsh.

 Second Chances

-Under our tax system the CRA has a policy of promoting voluntary compliance with our tax laws.
-Under the Voluntary Disclosures Program taxpayers can come forward and correct inaccurate or incomplete tax information or disclose unreported information.
+Under our tax system, the CRA has a policy of promoting voluntary compliance with our tax laws.
+Under the Voluntary Disclosures Program, taxpayers can come forward and correct inaccurate or incomplete tax information or disclose unreported information.

 Keeping Records